carmen-timpau/BBO-Capstone-Project/experiments/week_10/strategy_summary.md

 **BBO Week 10 - Bayesian Optimisation Strategy Summary**

-1. Continued using the **single Full Joint Kernel × Acquisition Rollout Ablation Study** as the core of the pipeline — sweeping all 8 kernel variants against all 10 acquisition strategies plus a Random Baseline (88 kernel x acquisition combinations per function) _via_ **Robust Multi-Step Sequential Offline Bayesian Optimization Rollout**, rather than selecting kernel and acquisition separately [preserved from Week 9].
+1. Kept the **single Full Joint Kernel × Acquisition Rollout Ablation Study** as the core of the pipeline — sweeping all 8 kernel variants against all 10 acquisition strategies plus a Random Baseline (88 kernel x acquisition combinations per function) _via_ **Robust Multi-Step Sequential Offline Bayesian Optimization Rollout**, rather than selecting kernel and acquisition separately [preserved from Week 9].

 2. Kept **Gaussian Processes (GPs)** as the **surrogate models for all functions**, having previously already dropped the Deep Ensemble comparison, as it was leading to overparameterized models for such small sample sizes which would generalise poorly [preserved from Week 9].